Identifying Ideal MC for Hardwood Floors (and Next Steps)

 But unfortunately, the pin meter will leave holes where the probes were inserted.

-A pinless meter, on the other hand, doesn’t have probes and uses an electromagnetic sensor.
-Thus, it’s the best option for hardwood flooring specialists because it ensures you won’t end up with ugly holes in otherwise beautiful flooring.
+A pinless moisture meter, on the other hand, doesn’t have probes and uses an electromagnetic sensor.
+Thus, it’s the best option for solid wood flooring specialists because it ensures you won’t end up with ugly holes in otherwise beautiful flooring.

 When you’re ready to use your meter, enter the correct specific gravity setting for the wood species you’re working with.
 Then, measure away!